MicrosoftDocs/Viva/Viva/insights/org-team-insights/org-insights.md

 To add more organizations to your trend graph, select the eye icon under **Show trend**.
 The trend graph only supports 50 organizations.

 You can sort by any of the headers in the **Groups within your organization** table.
-For example, to sort by **Active count** (people who were active on Teams or Outlook for that week) rather than **Weekly average**, select the **Active count** header.
+For example, to sort by the number of people who were active on Teams or Outlook for that week, select the **Active count** header.

 ### Snapshot from last week

 View an insight about employees related to this report's metric.
-For example, if you're viewing the **Long and large meeting hours** report page, you might learn that 80% of employees spend more than half of their meeting time in expensive meetings.
+Let's say you're viewing the **Long and large meeting hours** report page.
+Through this snapshot, you might learn that 80% of employees spend more than half of their meeting time in expensive meetings.

 ### Percentage of your organization

 See a distribution of employees related to this report's metric.
-For example, if you're viewing the **Uninterrupted focus hours** report page, find out what percentage of employees in your organization get 0-10, 10-20, 20-40, and 40 or more uninterrupted focus hours per week. <!--is this an all-time average or just from last week?-->
+For example, on **Uninterrupted focus hours** report page, find out what percentage of employees in your organization get 0-10, 10-20, 20-40, and 40 or more uninterrupted focus hours per week.

 ### How it's calculated and Why it matters